kaltura/kaltura-player-js/docs/playback-speed.md

 ]
 ```

-Application may change the default config by giving new range to the plyer playback config object
+Application may change the default config by providing new values in the playback config object

 ```
 "playback": {